geekux/terraform-examples/example5/README.md

 ## Modules, Templates and Locals

 Module is analogy to functions in programming language.
 It allows to define reusable Terraform code.
-Modules can be stored locally or in git.
+Modules can be stored locally or on git.
 There is number of modules avialable on github where some of them are verified by [Terraform Team](https://registry.terraform.io/).
-Local variables have limited scope to module where they were declared.

 ```terraform
 module "ec2-example" {